 “Werner Uhlmann Collection”

 “Karla and Dr. Günther Bräutigam Collection”

 Heinz Böhm-Hennes (1914–2002) and his wife Anneliese Böhm-Hennes, née Waldrich (1922–2006) amassed an impressive collection of German drawings from the 19th century over a period of many decades.
 These works include pages by artists such as Carl Gustav Carus, Caspar David Friedrich, Julius Schnorr von Carolsfeld and Moritz von Schwind.

 In December 2006 their son and heir Stefan Böhm Hennes established the “Stiftung Böhm-Hennes” as an endowment to the Coburger Landesstiftung foundation.
-The endowment continues to grow; in 2017 additional works were transferred to the Coburger Landesstiftung.
+The endowment grew gradually.
+In 2018, the last works were transferred to the Coburger Landesstiftung.
 The prized collection of documents closes a gap in the Department of Prints and Drawings of the Veste Coburg Art Collections.
 The endowment ensures that these works of art remain permanently available to the public.

 The foundation was documented in a catalogue:

 Klaus Weschenfelder and Christiane Wiebel (publishers), Mit dem Blick des Zeichners.
 Aquarelle und Zeichnungen der deutschen Romantik und des 19.
 Jahrhunderts aus der Sammlung Böhm-Hennes, [From the Artist’s Perspective.
 Watercolor paintings and drawings from the German Romantic period and the 19th century from the Böhm-Hennes collection], Berlin/Munich 2009.

 Photo: Jakob Philipp Hackert (1737 – 1807): Landscape with River, Gouache and Watercolor, 1766; Inv.No.
 Z. 6484

 Karla and Dr. Günther Bräutigam Ceramic Collection